inokawazu/Sudoku.jl/README.md

-To-Do
-- [ ] Implement a way to generate puzzles
-- [ ] Implement difficulty levels to the puzzles
-- [ ] Implement Hints!

 # Sudoku.jl
 This is my implementation of sudoku in julia.
 The program solves Sudoku boards with a depth-first search algorithm.